RickStrahl/Westwind.QueueMessageManager/Readme.md

 data as input or receive it as result output.
 The message structure also supports generic progress messages and completion status.

-The purpose of this library is to simplify async processing where long running processes need to be offloaded either to background threads (say in an ASP.NET application), or to remote machines for async processing.
-The client can then check back for completion and/or progress information if the server provides it.

 Both client (QueueMessageManager) and server (QueueController) are provided by this library, and the server can be hosted in any kind of .NET application including console apps, services, Windows desktop apps (WinForms, WPF) and even inside of a ASP.NET or OWin self-hosted process and run in the background on its own threads.

-Because the queue is running using a database server it's easy to scale to any machine that can access a supported db server.
+Because the queue is running using a database server (optionally in conjunction with MSMQ) it's easy to scale to any machine that can access a supported db server.
 You can add additional threads, or additional machines to handle the remote processing as your load increases.

-Currently only supports SQL Server, SQL Compact and MongoDb as data stores.
+Currently only supports SQL Server, SQL Compact and MongoDb and a hybrid SQL Server + MSMQ as data stores.

 ###Typical Processing###
 A typical messaging process with the Queueing components goes like this:

-* Client creats a message object and sets its properties to pass data in for processing.
-Typically you set the 'Action' property and one of the data fields to pass data like TextInput, BinaryResult, Xml etc.
+* Client creates a message object and sets its properties to pass data in for processing.
+Typically you set the 'Action' property and one of the data fields to pass data like TextInput, BinaryData, Xml, JSON etc.
 * Client submits a message with QueueMessageManager and SubmitRequest()
 * Messages are identified by a unique ID and an 'action' used for routing
 * Server (QueueController) polls for queue messages and pops off any  pending queue items